 The most important thing to know is when the ships will arrive in town.
-Luckily, Bay Shipbuilding often releases their schedule to the Door County Advocate and Door County Maritime Museum who will post their schedule to their Facebook pages.
+Luckily, Bay Shipbuilding often releases their schedule to Destination Sturgeon Bay and Door County Maritime Museum who will post their schedule to their Facebook pages.

 It is important to note that even though they may update it, this schedule is only tentative.
 Delays on their routes may push their arrival back or they might even arrive early.